Miya Marcano: Family releases details on upcoming funeral service - NewsBreak

 Miya Marcano: Family releases details on upcoming funeral service

 ORLANDO, Fla. - The family of Miya Marcano has announced the details of her upcoming Celebration of Life and funeral.
-19-year-old Miya Marcano was last seen on Friday, September 24, at the Arden Villas apartments in Orlando.
+Marcano, 19, was last seen on Friday, September 24, at the Arden Villas apartments in Orlando.
 The prime suspect in her disappearance and death, 27-year-old Armando Manual Caballero, was found dead from an apparent suicide on Monday, September 27.
-Family, friends, and law enforcement discovered her body on Saturday, October 2.www.fox35orlando.com
+Family, friends, and law enforcement discovered her body on Saturday, October 2.www.fox13news.com

 Comments / 0